 Epic Art Scene

-Learn more about the artists and inspiration behind the newest art at Lake Nona’s Pixon Apartments.
+Learn more about the artists and inspiration behind the art at Lake Nona’s Pixon Apartment building

-We’re proud to introduce you to the trio of talented artists behind the latest art installations located throughout Pixon, Lake Nona’s newest apartment community.
+We’re proud to introduce you to the trio of talented artists behind the latest art installations located throughout Pixon.
 Their custom artwork created with printed digital artwork, chalk and spray paint can be admired from the outside and inside.

 “I tend to find inspiration in nature and geometry,” said Cecilia Lueza.
 “When it comes to my style I strive to create pieces that are striking, meaningful and timeless.”